Breathing life into strategy

 Start by working with reality

-So often strategies consist of futuristic statements about where the business should be in three to five years.
-The future is looked at and heroic (and often impractical) assumptions are made about resources, capabilities, market conditions and how the business is going to conquer the world.
+So often strategies consist of futuristic statements about where the organization should be in three to five years.
+The future is looked at and heroic (and often impractical) assumptions are made about resources, capabilities, market conditions and how the organization is going to conquer the world.

-I have no problem with stretching goals and setting hard to achieve targets, in fact I think it is essential to push the boundaries quite aggressively.
-However, this you do through setting goals and not in the core strategy.
-Very few leaders can pull of a dramatically different strategy to the one currently being achieved!
+I have no problem with stretching goals and setting hard to achieve targets.
+I think it is essential to push the boundaries quite aggressively.
+However, you do this by setting goals and objectives and not in the core strategy.
+Very few leaders can pull off a dramatically different strategy to the one currently being achieved!

 Expand on the strategy through your target operating model

 Once you have a practical strategy defined, then you go to the next level of definition.
 That is to take a good hard look at your existing way of going to market and how you deliver service to customers through your operating model.
 An independent review asks questions around your customer segmentation, how you service your customer with your delivery channels, how you make or purchase product, how you create returns through your operating model, etc. Your operating model can be mapped to your value chain and misalignment, inefficiencies, poor market focus, wasteful allocation of resources, etc. can be quickly identified.

 Many facets need to be reviewed in looking at your operating model.
 Typically you need to review your markets including customer segmentation, sales channels, supplier strategies, product categorization, and branding.
 Operations are reviewed looking at the engagement between all relevant stakeholders, process design, systems, assets and resources, governance and decision making, and organizational design.
 The people aspects such as culture and values, skills development and deployment, performance management, and talent management are all reviewed.
 Lastly, critical success factors, key performance indications, and results management are reviewed and aligned to the desired strategy.